ministryofjustice/cloud-platform-cli/README.md

 ## Develop

-You will need golang installed (version 1.13 or greater).
+You will need Go installed.

 ### Build locally

 Run `make` to create a `cloud-platform` binary.

+[note] Something worth noting when building locally.
+You'll need to pass the `--skip-version-check` command to avoid a message about upgrading.

 ### Testing